 Secondly, if it is discolored, it’s probably no longer good.
 Finally, if you’ve left it out longer than the recommended time, toss it.

-Fortunately, chicken salad doesn’t have a chance to go bad in our home.
+Fortunately, this delicious food doesn’t have a chance to go bad in our home.
 We enjoy it so much we typically eat every last bite within a day or two.

 If you enjoyed this recipe and would like to see more, please sign up for my newsletter.